Women lag in venture capital even as they make strides as entrepreneurs

-SAN FRANCISCO Women venture-capital partners are becoming scarcer even as more women entrepreneurs are winning venture cash, according to a report from Babson College.
+SAN FRANCISCO, Sept 30 Women venture-capital partners are becoming scarcer even as more women entrepreneurs are winning venture cash, according to a report from Babson College.

 The report, "Women Entrepreneurs 2014: Bridging the Gap in Venture Capital," paints a picture of a start-up environment that is making strides in some areas, such as backing female entrepreneurs, even as the percentage of female venture capitalists slips.